Project: Together We Can

 Business incubator affiliated: Mhub Malawi

-About position: TWC seeks to train unemployed youth and women on cultivating oyster mushrooms of high quality from low-cost materials in a sustainable and innovative way that will be sold at the local markets.
+About position: Along with her cofounder Jireh, Yamikani will help train unemployed youth and women to sustainably and innovatively cultivate oyster mushrooms of high quality from low-cost materials that will be sold at the local markets.
+Link to pitch.

 Yamikani is the fourth of five children.
 Although she grew up in the city, she was never far from agriculture, often visiting her grandparent’s farm.
 As she explains, “In my country, if you have lots of maize you are considered wealthy because our food staple nsima is made from maize flour.
 Knowing my grandparents had maize made me feel comfortable knowing I wasn’t going to die of hunger.”